opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 }
 ```

-## Use OpenSearch Java Client to implement functionality
+## Use the OpenSearch Java client to implement functionality

-To use the OpenSearch REST API, you will need an instance of the OpenSearch Java Client.
+To use the OpenSearch REST API, you will need an instance of the OpenSearch Java client.

-Refer to the OpenSearch Java Client documentation for either [Apache HttpClient 5 Transport](https://opensearch.org/docs/latest/clients/java/#initializing-the-client-with-ssl-and-tls-enabled-using-apache-httpclient-5-transport) or [OpenSearch RestClient Transport](https://opensearch.org/docs/latest/clients/java/#initializing-the-client-with-ssl-and-tls-enabled-using-restclient-transport).
+Refer to the OpenSearch Java client documentation for either [Apache HttpClient 5 Transport](https://opensearch.org/docs/latest/clients/java/#initializing-the-client-with-ssl-and-tls-enabled-using-apache-httpclient-5-transport) or [OpenSearch RestClient Transport](https://opensearch.org/docs/latest/clients/java/#initializing-the-client-with-ssl-and-tls-enabled-using-restclient-transport).

-The remainder of this example assumes you have implemented one of the above options in your constructor:
+The remainder of this example assumes you have implemented one of the preceding options in your constructor:

 ```java
 private final OpenSearchClient client;